Syria

 The taxis (usually yellow, and always clearly marked) are an easy way to get around Damascus, Aleppo and other cities.
 Arabic would be helpful: most taxi drivers do not speak English.
 All licensed taxis carry meters, and it is best to insist that the driver puts the meter on, and watch that it stays on.
 Most drivers expect to negotiate prices with foreign travellers rather than use the meter.
 A taxi ride across Damascus might come to SYP30.
 Taxis from the airport to the downtown Damascus cost about SYP600-800, slightly more at night.
 Private cab services (which advertise prominently at the airport) charge substantially more.

-However and there is also a bus from Baramkeh station to the airport for SYP25 per bag and SYP45 per person
+However there is also a bus from Baramkeh station to the airport for SYP25 per bag and SYP45 per person

 By car